epfl-lasa/icub-ds-walking/README.md

 ## icub-ds-walking
-DS-based motion planning for the quickie-salsa wheelchair simulated in Gazebo, as shown below:
+DS-based motion planning for the iCub using the reactive omnidirectional walking controller proposed in [1] with DS learned from demonstrations with the LPV-DS approach [2] and the LAGS-DS approach [3].

 ### System Requirements
 Ubuntu 16.04, Gazebo7, ROS-Kinetic, YARP